 The National Museum of Costa Rice is one of the most important places in the country because it’s where former president Jose Figueres Ferrer abolished the army in 1948.
 The museum showcases exhibits that highlight Costa Rica’s history, archaeology, anthropology, and natural history.
 San Jose’s National Museum is housed in the Bellavista Fort.
 The fort itself was originally known as Bella Vista Barracks and I was surprised to see bullet holes on its walls that surround it!
 It is a great place for anyone interested in understanding more about what makes this country so special and I consider it one of San Jose’s best attractions.

-How Long Should you Spend in San Jose Costa Rica?
+How Long Should You Spend in San Jose Costa Rica?

 My recommendation is to spend a full day in San Jose.
 In fact, San Jose offers many great things for visitors who have only a short time available – the majority of these attractions can be accomplished within a day.
 But if you have the time, it would be really great if you could spare an extra day and explore lots of different parts of the city.
 You can also make San Jose your base and take day trips out to some of the great things to see in Costa Rica.

-Things to do near San Jose, Costa Rica
+5 Top Things to do near San Jose, Costa Rica

 Most international flights to Costa Rica land in San Jose, which makes this city a great starting point for your stay there.
 Once you are finished touring the city of San Jose, it is worth exploring other top tourist attractions and destinations available nearby.